sigcsets/sigcse2022/_reviewers/bofs-review-guidelines.md

 ## Overview

-[Birds-of-a-Feather](../authors/bofs.html) Sessions provide an environment for colleagues with similar interests to meet for informal discussion.
+[Birds-of-a-Feather](/authors/bofs.html) Sessions provide an environment for colleagues with similar interests to meet for informal discussion.
 Proposers of BOF sessions should serve as discussion leaders only.
 BOFs are not intended to be presentations.

-**Proposals undergo review but not blind review.**
+**Submissions are not anonymized**, though, reviewers are anonymous to the author(s) and other reviewers.

-## Review Guidelines
+### Review Guidelines

-Please provide constructive feedback and clearly justify your choice of rating to help the authors.
-A review that gives a low score with no written comments is not helpful to the authors since it simply tells the authors that they have been unsuccessful, with no indication of how or why.

-Reviewers will be asked to summarize the work, provide their familiarity with the submission topic, describe the expected audience, identify strengths and weaknesses of the submissions, and provide an overall evaluation.
-Reviewers may provide confidential comments to the program committee to address concerns about the submission.
-These comments will not be shared with submitting authors.
+SIGCSE Technical Symposium workshop proposals are reviewed within EasyChair.
+Please ensure that you have followed all of the guidelines in the [General Review Process](/reviewers/general-review-process).

+In addition to the general review process, indicate in your review whether the proposed activity/structure is reasonable with respect to chosen mode of presentation

 {% include reviewreminder.html %}

+{% include reviewers-discussion.html %}